-Glossary:
+Glossary

-Body image: is how one view one's body and the feelings associated with it.
-Body image, which affects our self-esteem is influenced by many factors such as cultural background, fashion and movie industry, advertisements of cosmetic products, parent's and other's attitudes etc. Positive body image is when someone feels comfortable and good about themselves and their body, which leads to an increase in our self-worth.
-Negative body image is when someone has negative emotions or feeling associated with their body.
+Body image: is how one views one's body and the feelings associated with it.
+Body image, which affects our self-esteem is influenced by many factors such as cultural background, fashion and movie industry, advertisements of cosmetic products, parents' and others' attitudes etc. Positive body image is when someone feels comfortable and good about themselves and their body, which leads to an increase in their self-worth.
+Negative body image is when someone has negative emotions or feelings associated with their body.